Secure TCP/IP Connections with SSL

 Note: It is possible to have authentication without encryption overhead by using NULL-SHA or NULL-MD5 ciphers.
 However, a man-in-the-middle could read and pass communications between client and server.
 Also, encryption overhead is minimal compared to the overhead of authentication.
 For these reasons NULL ciphers are not recommended.

-To start in SSL mode, the files server.crt and server.key must exist in the server's data directory.
-These files should contain the server certificate and private key, respectively.
+To start in SSL mode, files containing the server certificate and private key must exist.
+By default, these files are expected to be named server.crt and server.key, respectively, in the server's data directory, but other names and locations can be specified using the configuration parameters ssl_cert_file and ssl_key_file.
 On Unix systems, the permissions on server.key must disallow any access to world or group; achieve this by the command chmod 0600 server.key.
 If the private key is protected with a passphrase, the server will prompt for the passphrase and will not start until it has been entered.

 In some cases, the server certificate might be signed by an "intermediate" certificate authority, rather than one that is directly trusted by clients.
-To use such a certificate, append the certificate of the signing authority to the server.crt file, then its parent authority's certificate, and so on up to a "root" authority that is trusted by the clients.
-The root certificate should be included in every case where server.crt contains more than one certificate.
+To use such a certificate, append the certificate of the signing authority to the server.crt file, then its parent authority's certificate, and so on up to a certificate authority, "root" or "intermediate", that is trusted by clients, i.e. signed by a certificate in the clients' root.crt files.

-To require the client to supply a trusted certificate, place certificates of the certificate authorities (CAs) you trust in the file root.crt in the data directory, and set the clientcert parameter to 1 on the appropriate hostssl line(s) in pg_hba.conf.
+To require the client to supply a trusted certificate, place certificates of the certificate authorities (CAs) you trust in the file root.crt in the data directory, set the parameter ssl_ca_file in postgresql.conf to root.crt, and set the clientcert parameter to 1 on the appropriate hostssl line(s) in pg_hba.conf.
 A certificate will then be requested from the client during SSL connection startup.
-(See Section 31.17 for a description of how to set up certificates on the client.)
+(See Section 31.18 for a description of how to set up certificates on the client.)
 The server will verify that the client's certificate is signed by one of the trusted certificate authorities.
-Certificate Revocation List (CRL) entries are also checked if the file root.crl exists.
-(See http://h71000.www7.hp.com/DOC/83final/BA554_90007/ch04s02.html for diagrams showing SSL certificate usage.)
+If intermediate CAs appear in root.crt, the file must also contain certificate chains to their root CAs.
+Certificate Revocation List (CRL) entries are also checked if the parameter ssl_crl_file is set.
+(See http://h71000.www7.hp.com/doc/83final/ba554_90007/ch04s02.html for diagrams showing SSL certificate usage.)

 The clientcert option in pg_hba.conf is available for all authentication methods, but only for rows specified as hostssl.
-When clientcert is not specified or is set to 0, the server will still verify presented client certificates against root.crt if that file exists — but it will not insist that a client certificate be presented.
+When clientcert is not specified or is set to 0, the server will still verify presented client certificates against its CA list, if one is configured, — but it will not insist that a client certificate be presented.

 If you are setting up client certificates, you may wish to use the cert authentication method, so that the certificates control user authentication as well as providing connection security.
 See Section 19.3.9 for details.